I wanted to share a cool geometric frame1 on music that I came across while trying to coax nicer sounds out of my guitar.

 Each note exists in a fixed distance from one another.
 That distance is the interval.

-So if we take our R 3 5 we get a neat little triangle.
+we get a neat little triangle.
 The triangle moves around every time we play a different major chord ( different roots ).
 Cool huh?

 Well, what would you do with a physical object?
 If you’re anything like me, you’d spin it around, or stretch the sides about.
 Turns out we can do the same thing in our musical space!

 Rotate the triangle on a vertex, so that a different vertex, side or face hits you first.
 You’ve just done something that we call inversions in music.
 Inversions of the same chord sound different, and evoke different feelings in the listener.
-(Think 5 R 3 with the 5 in the bass or 3 5 R) This could be rather interesting to the discerning composer.
+(Think 5 R 3

 You can also compose similar shapes with notes with the same intervals from different octaves.

-Now what happens when we take a minor chord?
-The formula for that triad is R b3 5 which means we play the flat third.
+which means we play the flat third.
 This sounds VERY different.
 Our triangle is still a triangle, but the lenght of it’s sides have changed.
 Different triangles sound different huh?

 What happens when we add other points?
 7th Chords sound ‘Jazzy’ because of the different interval we’ve added to this basic triad.
 It’s now a different shape in our space.
 A polytope of sorts.